Reilly, Skjei Named to U.S. National Junior Team Preliminary Roster

 MINNEAPOLIS – Minnesota freshmen Mike Reilly and Brady Skjei have been named to the U.S. National Junior Team preliminary roster, according to a release on Tuesday by USA Hockey.
 The training camp for the 2013 U.S. National Junior Team is Dec.
 16-18 at the New York Rangers’ Madison Square Garden Training Center in Tarrytown, N.Y.

 Training continues Dec.
 19-23 in Helsinki, Finland with the final roster being announced Dec.
-23. The 2013 International Ice Hockey Federation World Junior Championship will be held in Ufa, Russia, Dec.
-26, 2012 - Jan.
-5, 2013.
-The United States is in a group with Canada, Germany, Russia and Slovakia.
+23. The 2013 International Ice Hockey Federation World Junior Championship will be held in Ufa, Russia,

 A 2011 fourth round draft pick of the Columbus Blue Jackets (98th overall), Reilly leads all Minnesota freshmen with eight points this season and tallied his first career goal on Nov.
 11 in a 5-1 win over Vermont.
 Prior to joining the Gophers, Reilly helped the Penticton Vees set a North American junior hockey record with a 42-game win streak en route to RBC Cup and Doyle Cup championships last season.
 The Chanhassen, Minn., native led all BCHL defensemen in goals (24), assists (59), and points (83) and won the BCHL Interior Conference Best Defenseman Award.
 Reilly previously skated for Shattuck-St. Mary’s and the Academy of Holy Angels.